 - Know Key Metrics

-And six other chapters designed to be implemented easily and quickly by church leaders.
+Plus six other chapters designed to help church and group leaders restore health and vitality to the church’s most important ministry.
 Click here to see the book and more details on lifeway.com

 Saddle Up!
 Leading with Purpose, Posture, and Preparedness

 This book releases in January 2019 and was co-authored by Michael Kelley (Director of Groups Ministry at LifeWay) and Dr. Dwayne McCrary.
 We begin with the idea of saddling up, and take that from Proverbs 21:31 which says, “A horse is prepared for the day of battle, but victory belongs to the Lord.”
 This important Proverb reminds us that there is a divine and human component to our efforts…we must be prepared and ready for battle (we have things to do on our end) but victory belongs to the Lord, not us, ultimately.